 Atomic Bomb Museum, Peace Park & Nagasaki Ropeway

-Day 1 of this 2-day Nagasaki Itinerary takes place in Northern Nagasaki, in the suburb of Urakami, where the atomic-bomb hypocentre was.
+Day 1 of this 2-day Nagasaki Itinerary takes place in Northern Nagasaki, in the suburb of Urakami – the atomic-bomb hypocentre on the 9th of August in 1945.

-You will visit the most important and biggest attraction in Nagasaki – Nagasaki Atomic Bomb Museum & Peace Park.
-You will then walk over to Urakami Cathedral, visit the small museum in honor of Dr. Nagai Takashi, who made a heroic effort to save the lives of the atomic bomb victims and end your walking tour of the atomic bomb area at the symbolic one-legged Torii gate.
+In the morning, you will visit Nagasaki’s most important and biggest attraction – Nagasaki Atomic Bomb Museum & Peace Park.
+You will then walk over to Urakami Cathedral, visit the small Takashi Museum in honor of Dr. Nagai Takashi, who made a heroic effort to save the lives of the atomic bomb victims, and end your walking tour of the atomic bomb area at the symbolic one-legged Torii gate.
+Next up is the 26 Martyr Museum.

-You will end day 1 up in the sky, taking the Nagasaki Ropeway up to Mount Inasa to enjoying the amazing panoramic night view of Nagasaki and its harbor at night.
+You will end day one up in the sky, taking the Nagasaki Ropeway up to Mount Inasa to enjoy the amazing panoramic night view of Nagasaki and its harbor.
 This view is ranked as one of the top three nighttime views in the world.

 A. Nagasaki Atomic Bomb Museum